 She finds a new kind-hearted friend, Toby who, having suffered his own trauma, is now in a wheelchair but approaching life with an infectious positivity.
 Together they discover a swan and her cygnets and set about helping the youngest, most vulnerable of them to ensure it survives.
 The kindness of these children is poignant, and as they nurture and nourish the cygnet, they too are rewarded with the joys that nature and helping another can bring.
 Izzy is fortunate to be surrounded by loving and caring adults.
 Importantly, it’s not only her family but also her teachers that take time to listen and look out for her, noticing when she is struggling.

 Drama and the arts offer Izzy an escape mechanism and a way of expressing her emotions – enabling her to gain a better understanding of how she is feeling.
-Through studying the work artists and Shakespeare, Izzy is able to begin to make sense of her world.
-As schools see a reduction in the arts and mental health funding, we are reminded how vital it can be in supporting the emotional wellbeing of our children.
+Through studying the work artists and Shakespeare, Izzy can begin to make sense of her world.
+As schools see a reduction in the arts and mental health funding, we are reminded of how vital it can be in supporting the emotional wellbeing of our children.

 This book positively deals with difficult issues and would be ideal for children transitioning into high school or upper key stage two.
 It’s perfect for teachers to promote discussions about what it is to feel happy, how we cope when faced with difficult situations and what we can do to support each other to feel well again.
 It could also be used as a gateway to projects on Shakespeare, nature or an art project.

 You might be interested in our podcast with Ewa Josefkowicz

 Shortlisted for the Waterstones Children’s Book Prize 2019.

 Longlisted for the Branford Boase Award, 2019.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.